FTSE slips on Greek jitters, travel and banking stocks worst hit

 By Atul Prakash and Alistair Smout

-LONDON, June 29 Britain's top share index fell on Monday, with investor sentiment punctured by Greece's deepening debt crisis following the breakdown of talks with creditors and Athens' imposition of capital controls.

-Travel and leisure stocks were hit hard by events in Greece, a popular holiday destination for Europeans, and news that tour companies were evacuating thousands of holidaymakers from Tunisia after a gunman killed dozens of people at a beach hotel on Friday.
+Travel and leisure stocks were hit hard by events in Greece, a popular holiday destination for Europeans, as well as news that tour companies were evacuating thousands of holidaymakers from Tunisia after a gunman killed dozens of people at a beach hotel on Friday.

 Greek Prime Minister Alexis Tsipras announced a referendum for July 5 to decide whether the country should accept or reject the bailout agreement offered by creditors.